Calculate the import VAT on the taxable amount

 - Value Added Tax Act (1993/1501) (the taxable amount of VAT is provided for in Articles 88–93(a)) (in Finnish and Swedish)

-- Value added taxation on importation of excise goods (in Finnish and Swedish)
+- Tax Administration: The taxable amount for VAT on importation (in Finnish and Swedish)

 - Items to be included in the taxable amount according to section 91 of the Value Added Tax Act (in Finnish and Swedish)